-The KYN and KYE Boards of Directors each currently has three standing committees: the Audit Committee, the Valuation Committee and the Nominating, Corporate Governance and Compensation Committee (the "Nominating Committee").
-The table below shows the directors serving on the committees and the following committee descriptions apply to both Companies:
+Each Company's Board currently has three standing committees: the Audit Committee, the Valuation Committee and the Nominating, Corporate Governance and Compensation Committee (the "Nominating Committee".
+The table below shows the directors serving on the committees, and the following committee descriptions apply to both Companies.